phetsims/phet-info/doc/alternative-input-quick-start-guide.md

 5. For `ScreenView`, `this.pdomOrder` cannot be set directly.
 There are two approaches you can use to specify traversal order at the ScreenView level.
 Check with your sim designer to see which approach is appropriate.

-  (a) Assign Nodes to either the "Play Area" or "Control Area".
+  (a) Add Nodes to either the "Play Area" or "Control Area".
 Do not add Nodes directly to the ScreenView.
 Instead, use this pattern in your ScreenView constructor:

 ```js